 Pete: In my experience, it rarely goes as far as a criminal case and jail time.
 If anything, it turns into a civil case which doesn’t carry the same weight.
 It’s not criminal so you’re not going to jail.
 You’ll have restitution and things of that nature which, again, if the money’s there, great.
 If not, that restitution turns into withholding from their paycheck where they pay for it for the next 40 years.
 You get resolution from a very, very painful small stream of payments.
 It’s up to a judge and jury to determine if somebody’s committed fraud.
 The reality is that for a $100,000 fraud case, the chances of getting the attention of a prosecutor who has larger cases involving violent crimes is just too small to make its way up the priority ladder.

-Lauren: So, besides a good tone at the top, inquiry into and knowledge of what’s happening with your employees, looking at data on a disciplined basis and acting on it, and doing credit checks on key employees involved with money, what else can an owner do?
+So, besides a good tone at the top, inquiry into and knowledge of what’s happening with your employees, looking at data on a disciplined basis and acting on it, and doing credit checks on key employees involved with money, what else can an owner do?
+Talk to me about Fraud Hotlines.

 Chances are if something like that’s going on, somebody knows about it but they don’t feel comfortable disclosing it for fear of retribution or retaliation.
 Having an anonymous outlet for employees to report suspected fraud is key.
 An example is 24/7, 1-800 fraud hotline or website that employees can report to.
 It’s proven that the size of the fraud drops if you’ve got a hotline.